Jason has been an online writer for over 12 years. His articles focus on everything from philosophy to delicious recipes.

 - Another unrelated (but nice) benefit is that the inside of the bowl is coated with something called EverClean, which slows down the accumulation of a biofilm (most obvious as a ring at the waterline).
 I would say, based on our experience, it does work somewhat, but you won't be throwing away your toilet brush anytime soon.

-The Toto G-Max Toilets
+2. The Drake Toto G-Max Toilet

 Toto of Japan makes a wide range of sleek-looking toilets (so nice-looking, you almost forget what they're really for), and those with the "G-Max" capability are the high-flow units that are almost impossible to clog.